martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/decidability.lagda.md

 -->
 # Propositions as types versus propositions as booleans

-When programming in conventional programming languages such as Haskell, C, Java or Python, etc., we use *booleans* rather than *types* to encode logical propositions.
+When programming in conventional programming languages such as Haskell, C, Java, Python, etc., we use *booleans* rather than *types* to encode logical propositions.
 But this works only because we restrict ourselves to *decidable* propositions, as we'll see below.

 We now discuss *why* we use *types* to encode logical propositions, and *when* we can use *booleans* instead.
 It is not always.